matthewninja/crypsis/README.md

 ## Motivation
-Sanitation of webcontent as protection against innappropriate images through the replacement by a harmless image.
+Sanitation of webcontent as protection against innappropriate images through replacement by a harmless image.
 For use in public administrative, professional, and parental environments.
-The user-chosen censorship of multimedia protect against taboo content.
+The user-chosen censorship of multimedia protects against taboo content.

 ## Features